Winter Weather Advisory issued for Cascades in Lane County, Northern Oregon Cascades by NWS - NewsBreak

 Winter Weather Advisory issued for Central Oregon by NWS

-Effective: 2022-12-10 22:00:00 PST Expires: 2022-12-11 22:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-11 04:46:00 PST Expires: 2022-12-11 22:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
-Target Area: Central Oregon WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM PST SUNDAY * WHAT...Snow expected.
-Total snow accumulations of 2 to 4 inches. * WHERE...Central Oregon. * WHEN...Until 10 PM PST Sunday. * IMPACTS...Plan on slippery road conditions.
+Target Area: Central Oregon WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM PST THIS EVENING * WHAT...Mixed precipitation.
+Additional snow accumulations of 3 to 5 inches and ice accumulations of a light glaze. * WHERE...Central Oregon. * WHEN...Until 10 PM PST this evening. * IMPACTS...Plan on slippery road conditions.

 Comments / 0